 Figure 5 depicts the results for the surface tension of rare earths as a function of temperature.
 Like the density data, the surface tension data show a linear temperature dependence.
-Table-3 summarizes our measurement data and reference values.
-Because rare earth elements are very easily oxidized, surface tension measurements in the undercooled region were very hard to perform.
-Improvement of vacuum level is necessary to get data in this region.
+Table-3 summarizes our measurements the literature values.
+Because the rare earth elements are very easily oxidized, surface tension measurements in the supercooled region were very hard to perform.
+Improvement of the vacuum level is necessary to obtain data in this region.